braze-inc/braze-docs/_docs/_user_guide/onboarding_faq.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), this is located at **Users** > **User Import**.
 {% endalert %}

 Before starting your CSV import, it's important to understand from your engineering team how users will be identified in Braze.
 Typically this would be a database ID used internally.
 This should align with how users will be identified by the Braze SDK on mobile and web, so that each customer will have a single user profile within Braze across their devices.
-Learn more about Braze's [user profile lifecycle]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/).
+Learn more about the Braze [user profile lifecycle]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/).

 When you provide an `external_id` in your import, Braze will update any existing user with the same `external_id` or create a newly identified user with that `external_id` set if one is not found.